StanJulia/StanSample.jl/README.md

 ## Multi-threading and multi-chaining behavior.

-StanSample.jl v6 supports 2 mechanisms for in paralel drawing samples for chains, i.e. on C++ level (using threads) and on Julia level (by spawning a Julia process for each chain).
+From StanSample.jl v6 onwards 2 mechanisms for in paralel drawing samples for chains are supported, i.e. on C++ level (using threads) and on Julia level (by spawning a Julia process for each chain).

 The `use_cpp_chains` keyword argument in the call to `stan_sample()` determines if chains are executed on C++ level or on Julia level.
 By default, `use_cpp_chains = false`.